BICEP2 / Keck Array IX: New Bounds on Anisotropies of CMB Polarization Rotation and Implications for Axion-Like Particles and Primordial Magnetic Fields: Introduction

 In addition to GWs and lensing, CMB polarization can also be used to test various theories of physics beyond the Standard Model.
-Measurements of the polarization rotation angle are known to be a unique probe of new physics containing a (nearly) massless pseudoscalar Nambu-Goldstone boson coupled with photons through the Chern-Simons term \cite{Carroll:1998,Li:2008,Pospelov:2009,Finelli:2009,Caldwell:2011,Liu:2016dcg}: \al{ \mC{L} \supset \frac{a}{2f_a}F_{\mu\nu}\widetilde{F}^{\mu\nu} \,. } Here $a$ is a pseudoscalar field, $f_a$ is corresponding coupling constant, $F_{\mu\nu}$ is the electromagnetic field, and $\tilde{F}^{\mu\nu}$ is the dual of $F^{\mu\nu}$ (for review see e.g. Ref.~\cite{Marsh:2016} and references therein).
-The existence of such pseudoscalar fields is a generic prediction of string theory, and detection or any constraints on these fields can provide valuable implications for fundamental physics.
-The presence of pseudoscalar fields leads to cosmic birefringence, in which the CMB polarization angle is rotated by \al{ \a = \frac{\Delta a}{f_a} \,, } where $\Delta a$ is the change of the pseudoscalar fields along the photons' trajectory between the observer and recombination (e.g. Ref.~\cite{Pospelov:2009}).
+Measurements of the polarization rotation angle are known to be a unique probe of new physics containing pseudoscalar fields coupled with photons through the Chern-Simons term \cite{Ni:1977,Carroll:1998,Li:2008,Pospelov:2009,Finelli:2009,Caldwell:2011,Liu:2016dcg}: \al{ \mC{L} \supset \frac{g_{a\gamma}a}{4}F_{\mu\nu}\widetilde{F}^{\mu\nu} \,. } Here $a$ is a pseudoscalar field, $g_{a\gamma}$ is corresponding coupling constant, $F_{\mu\nu}$ is the electromagnetic field, and $\tilde{F}^{\mu\nu}$ is the dual of $F^{\mu\nu}$ (for review see e.g. Ref.~\cite{Marsh:2016} and references therein).
+The existence of the above pseudoscalar fields, also known as axionlike particles, is a generic prediction of string theory, and detection or any constraints on these fields can provide valuable implications for fundamental physics.
+The presence of the above pseudoscalar fields leads to cosmic birefringence, in which the CMB polarization angle is rotated by \al{ \a = \frac{\Delta a g_{a\gamma}}{2} \,, } where $\Delta a$ is the change of the pseudoscalar fields along the photons' trajectory between the observer and recombination (e.g. Ref.~\cite{Pospelov:2009}).
 Fluctuations in $\Delta a$, as some models predict, lead to spatial variations in $\a$ (e.g. Refs.~\cite{Kamionkowski:2010,Caldwell:2011,Gluscevic:2012qv,Leon:2017}).
 If the pseudoscalar field is effectively massless during inflation, the power spectrum of the fluctuations of the pseudoscalar field has a scale-invariant spectrum.
-Ref.~\cite{Caldwell:2011} shows that the power spectrum of $\a$ induced by these fluctuations is given as \al{ \sqrt{\frac{L(L+1)C_L^{\a\a}}{2\pi}} = \frac{H_I}{2\pi f_a} \,, } in the large-scale limit ($L\alt 100$).
+Ref.~\cite{Caldwell:2011} shows that the power spectrum of $\a$ induced by these fluctuations is given as \al{ \sqrt{\frac{L(L+1)C_L^{\a\a}}{2\pi}} = \frac{H_Ig_{a\gamma}}{4\pi} \,, } in the large-scale limit ($L\alt 100$).
 Here $H_I$ is the inflationary Hubble parameter.
 Henceforth, we use $L$ for the multipoles of $\a$ and $\l$ for the CMB $E$ and $B$ modes.